sapirtalmi/GrowMateAI/README.md

 - `getSensorHistory/`, `getWeatherForecast/` – Historical/environmental data
 - `register/`, `login/`, `getUserProfile/` – Auth & user management
 - `createCommunityPost/`, `voteContent/` – Garden community interactions
 - `sendHazardMessage/` – Real-time hazard alerts

+  *(This is a high-level overview — not all functions are listed here.
+See the backend source code for the complete set.)*

 ---